Morocco Fly & Ride – FAQs

 27. Is the water OK?

 Tap water is fine.
-That’s what I drink, but most take the bottled water I supply free.
+That’s what I drink, but most take the bottled water which I supply free.

 28. What is the food like?